You Gain Major Benefits from Our Extensive Experience

 What is Access Control?

-Access control is, at its core, a way to restrict access to specific resources within your company based on user or role.
-It generally involves authorization of some sort and demands that the user verify their identity before being granted access to said resources.
-Think about it like asking the network for permission before being allowed onto it; once the network or infrastructure has confirmed the identity of the individual, they will have access to the resources.
+Access control is, at its core, a way to restrict access to specific resources within your virtual private networks based on user or role.
+It generally involves the authorization of some sort and demands that the user verify their identity before being granted access to said resources.
+Think about it like asking the wireless network for permission before being allowed onto it; once the wireless network or infrastructure has confirmed the identity of the individual, they will have access to the resources.

 Cyber Access Control